 The concept was ambitious and had never been done before in South Africa, but it was simply too much for our small team of volunteers to undertake, and the financial costs were too great.
 Having taken stock after the 2012 festival we decided to go back to our roots to focus on the Hillclimb and to put all our effort into creating the best event in SA.

 The Golf Day is now organised by the team at Simola with all the hole sponsorships raised by our team contributing to the funds we donate to our nominated charities, and we will retain a link to the Motor Show even though it is independently organised by the Garden Route Motor Club.

 In 2012 we tweaked the Hillclimb by expanding it to three days and offering the Vintage, Classic and Historic motoring fraternity their own day of action on the Hill.
 Classic Car Friday was born and exclusively featured pre-1975 vehicles.
-Competitors and spectators were encouraged to attend in period dress and despite very wet weather, the uptake was superb and the seed was sown to create an event within an event sporting a wonderful atmosphere.
+Competitors and spectators were encouraged to attend in period dress and despite very wet weather, the uptake was superb, and the seed was sown to create an event within an event sporting a wonderful atmosphere.
 In 2016 we extended the age of the cars to 1985 to reflect the aging of the race car park and in 2019 we readjusted it once again to cater for cars built before 1990.

 For 2017 we tweaked the format still further, splitting the King of the Hill challenge into three categories: the SuperCar Shootout, Modified Saloons, and Sports Cars and Single Seaters.
 It was a great success and well received by competitors and fans alike.